Viktor Axelsen: 2025: Back surgery, recovery and return

 Axelsen kicked-off the 2025 season as champion in the India Open.
 He won his second title of the year in German Open, the first Super 300 tournament he won since 2021 and the first appearance of new coach, Peter Gade.
 In the All England Open, Axelsen faced a shock first round exit to Lin Chun-Yi.
-Shortly afterwards, he would confirm on social media that he has been experiencing severe back pain for several months and in April, Axelsen underwent Endoscopic surgery to repair a disc herniation.
+Shortly afterwards, he would confirm on social media that he had been experiencing severe back pain for several months and in April, Axelsen underwent Endoscopic surgery to repair a disc herniation.

 September 10 would mark Axelsen's return to competition 5 months after treating his back injury, entering the Hong Kong Open to defend his title.
-Axelsen defeated Chou Tien-chen, Yushi Tanaka and Kunluvut Vitidsarn on his way to the semi-finals of the Denmark Open but would fall to no.1 seed Shi Yuqi 19-21, 21-17, 17-21 in a tense display where Axelsen's 'side-to-side' serve technique caused the pair to clash during and after the match.
+Axelsen defeated Chou Tien-chen, Yushi Tanaka and Kunlavut Vitidsarn on his way to the semi-finals of the Denmark Open but would fall to no.1 seed Shi Yuqi 19-21, 21-17, 17-21 in a tense display where Axelsen's 'side-to-side' serve technique caused the pair to clash during and after the match.
+He reached the quarter finals of the French Open, losing to compatriot Anders Antonsen in a gruelling match almost clocking 90 minutes.
 Despite Axelsen's inspired comeback and climbing the world ranking to 19, he would withdraw from the Kumamoto Masters and Australian Open effectively ending his season early with full focus on 2026.

+Retirement

+On 14 April 2026, Axelsen announced his retirement from 16 years of competitive badminton on his personal Instagram page due to persisting back problems.
+Axelsen's doctors and specialists advised him to focus on his long-term health, ultimately leading to his retirement.